 The purple sulfur bacteria oxidize hydrogen sulfide into elemental sulfur and sulfuric acid and get their purple color from the pigments bacteriochlorophylls and carotenoids.
 Bacteria of the genus Chromatium are purple sulfur Gammaproteobacteria.
 These microorganisms are strict anaerobes and live in water.
 They use carbon dioxide as their only source of carbon, but their survival and growth are possible only in the presence of sulfites, which they use as electron donors.
 Chromatium has been used as a model for studies of bacterial photosynthesis since the 1950s.13

 The green sulfur bacteria use sulfide for oxidation and produce large amounts of green bacteriochlorophyll.
-The genus Chlorobium is a green sulfur bacterium that is implicated in climate change because it produces methane, a greenhouse gas.
+The genus Chlorobium is a green sulfur bacterium.
 These bacteria use at least four types of chlorophyll for photosynthesis.
 The most prevalent of these, bacteriochlorophyll, is stored in special vesicle-like organelles called chlorosomes.

 Purple nonsulfur bacteria are similar to purple sulfur bacteria, except that they use hydrogen rather than hydrogen sulfide for oxidation.
 Among the purple nonsulfur bacteria is the genus Rhodospirillum.
 These microorganisms are facultative anaerobes, which are actually pink rather than purple, and can metabolize (“fix”) nitrogen.
 They may be valuable in the field of biotechnology because of their potential ability to produce biological plastic and hydrogen fuel.14